 Wattage: 1300W

-If you're someone who likes to try different bean varieties and roasts but you don't want to buy a separate coffee grinder, the De'Longhi La Specialista Arte is an excellent choice.
+If you're someone who likes to try different bean varieties and roasts, but you don't want to buy a separate coffee grinder, the De'Longhi La Specialista Arte is an excellent choice.

-It's the high-quality extras that not only make the experience of using this espresso a joy, but it's relatively simple even for beginners, such as the dosing hat that sits on the portafilter to minimise mess.
+It's the high-quality extras that not only make the experience of using this espresso a joy, but we found it's relatively simple even for beginners, such as the dosing hat that sits on the portafilter to minimise mess.

-The comprehensive instruction manual is packed with diagrams and tips to guide you through everything from pre-infusion temperature profiles to the ratios of espresso-based coffees, and will even help you improve latte art skills.
+The manual is packed with diagrams and tips to guide you through everything from pre-infusion temperature profiles to the ratios of espresso-based coffees, and will even help you improve latte art skills.
 For the money, this is an excellent value espresso machine.

 Gaggia Classic espresso machine